ShriHari33/Assemblers.github.io/README.md

 Time Complexity: O(1) (Omega) for search operations on average.
     Space Complexity: O(n) where n is the number of opcodes in the SIC architecture.
 ```
 3) **For the Intermediate File**
 The Intermediate File is used to store the intermediate results of the first pass.
 The intermediate file is used to store the Control Section, the Symbol Table, and the Program.
 The intermediate file is used to generate the Object Code in the second pass.
 We can use the following data structures:
 #### a.
 Secondary Memory
-- The Intermediate File can be stored in the secondary memory like the hard disk.
-The Intermediate File can be stored in a file in the secondary memory.
-The Intermediate File can be read from the secondary memory in the second pass to generate the Object Code.
+- The Intermediate File can be stored in the _secondary memory_ like the hard disk.
+It can further be read from the secondary memory in the second pass to generate the Object Code.
 ```cpp
 Time Complexity: Dependent on the size of the data, Hardware of the Secondary Storage, underlying Operating System and system performance, not strictly O(1).
 Space Complexity: O(n) where n is the size of the Intermediate File.